glfw/glfw.github.io/community.md

 ## Community

-The [users forum](http://discourse.glfw.org/) is a good place to ask questions about GLFW and talk to others using it.
+The [forum](http://discourse.glfw.org/) is a good place to ask questions about GLFW and talk to others using it.

 The [IRC channel](http://webchat.freenode.net?randomnick=1&channels=%23glfw)
 named `#glfw` on [Freenode](http://freenode.net/) is a good place both for questions